davegutz/myStateOfCharge/SOC_Photon/README.md

 PI tracking filter should be used to get rid of drift of small A measurement.

->13.7 V is decent approximation for SoC>99.7
+>13.7 V is decent approximation for SoC>99.7, correct for temperature.

+Temperature correction in ambient range is about BATT_DVOC_DT=0.001875 V/deg C from 25 * number of cells = 4.
+This is estimated from the Battleborn characterization model.

 The ADS module is delicate (ESD and handling).
 I burned one out by accidentally touching terminals to back of OLED board.
 I now mount the OLED board carefully off to the side.
 Will need a hobby box to contain the final device.

+### Passive shunt low pass filter (LPF)

+1 - Green = 150K resistor from shunt high side
+1 - Green = 1uF cap to 2 - yellow
+2 - Yellow = from shunt low side

 ### ASD 1015 12-bit